Prosecution Tactics in Domestic Violence Cases

 No Contact Orders To Prevent Reconciliation

-Another prosecution tactic in domestic violence cases that is particularly reprehensible is the use of no-contact orders as a bond condition during the pre-trial process which can take months and months.
-Prosecutors almost always ask for no-contact orders in domestic violence cases, with no regard for whether there is any actual danger to the victim.
+Another prosecution tactic in domestic violence cases that is particularly reprehensible is the use of no-contact orders as a bond condition during the pre-trial process.
+Prosecutors almost always ask for no-contact orders, often with no regard for whether there is any actual danger to the victim.

-The prosecution claims they want no-contact orders to protect the victim, but the reality is that they don’t want the couple to reconcile and heal.
+The prosecution claims they want no-contact orders to protect the victim, but the reality is that they often don’t want the couple to reconcile.
 This is because the prosecution would lose their star witness against you.
-By doing this, the State rips families and parent-child relationships apart, all because they want a conviction.
-Good defense attorneys know how important it is to fight hard against no-contact orders to preserve your family.
+By doing this, the State can rip families apart.
+Whether the case involves “physical violence, emotional abuse, or any other charge,” we will guide you through this difficult time to preserve your family bonds.

 Recording Your Phone Calls